MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/multiplayer-session-directory.md

 ### MPSD Sessions

 An MPSD session is represented by the **MultiplayerSession Class** as the scenario in which one or more people use a game.
 A session is stored by MPSD as a secure JSON document residing in the Xbox Live cloud.
-Specifically, an MPSD session has the following characteristics:   Is created and managed by titles.
+Specifically, an MPSD session has the following characteristics:

+-   Is created and managed by titles.
 -   Has a unique URI.
 For more information, see **Session Directory URIs**.
 -   Enables connectivity among users, called session members.
 -   Stores data useful for enabling game play, for example, per-member attributes, game settings, bootstrapping information, and game server information.

-MPSD supports several session variations for use in setting up multiplayer games.
+MPSD supports several variations of sessions, for use in setting up multiplayer games.
 Every session contains players' Xbox user identifiers (XUIDs) and secure device association address data.
+Session variations include:

 -   Game session, used as the pattern for game play.
 A game session can be peer-to-peer, peer-to-host, peer-to-server, or a hybrid of these types.
 -   Ticket session, a helper session used to track the state of a match during matchmaking.
 It is often also a lobby session, and can sometimes be a game session.
 See [SmartMatch Matchmaking](smartmatch-matchmaking.md).